 Please note that Mind & Life does not accept unsolicited proposals.

 In the spirit of peer review, rigor, and fairness, we rely on external review committees to ensure the success of our research funding programs.
 These committees are comprised of established and talented scholars in the contemplative research community, representing a wide range of disciplinary and methodological expertise.
 Working with Mind & Life leadership and support staff, review committee members evaluate, rank, and select the projects we fund each year.
 To establish consistency of evaluation and familiarity with the specific goals of our programs, we convene standing review committees for each program, whose members serve a three-year term.
 See our current standing reviewers here.

 We fully support and endorse open data sharing, transparency, and independent replication as core values of science.
-As such, the Mind & Life Institute is a signatory of the Transparency and Openness Promotion (TOP) Guidelines, practices that we encourage in all our funded research.
+As such, the Mind & Life Institute is a signatory of the Transparency and Openness Promotion (TOP) Guidelines, which outline best practices that we encourage in all our funded research.
 Organizations customize these guidelines to fit their specific communities and research goals—our version of the TOP Guidelines must be agreed to by all new grantees.